ericharmeling/docs-pipeline/docs/architecture.md

 To generate documentation from source code, we will define several object-oriented representations of the individual APIs, examples, tests, and reference documentation.
 These files are defined in the `/utils` directory.

 A third-party API documentation generator is used to generate the API documentation from the extracted source code.
 Which generator is used depends on the interface.
-As this implementation is limited to the Claude SDK for Python, the implementation in this repository uses [Sphinx](https://www.sphinx-doc.org/en/master/) to generate the API documentation from the extracted source code.
+As this implementation is limited to the Anthropic Python Library, the implementation in this repository uses [Sphinx](https://www.sphinx-doc.org/en/master/) to generate the API documentation from the extracted source code.

 We construct LLM prompts to generate example code and unit tests for each API.